bolognesandwiches/G-Inventory-Viewer/README.md

 ## Additional Notes
 - The application automatically updates inventory and room data as changes occur in-game.
 - HC values are fetched from an external source for accuracy (TraderClub.gg API)
-- Item and Room scan data is automatically uploaded to an external, G-itemviewer owned API (https://gitemviewer.fly.dev/scans/USERPROFILE)
 - All operations are designed to be fast and efficient, with real-time updates.

 Enjoy an enhanced Habbo experience with G-itemViewer!